alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 ## Native and Essence in one Namespace

-Every Namespace here is part native and part Essence — seven of every ten declared Method entries are written in Essence — and emitted user code can not tell the two apart. `packages/compiler/src/rewriter/stdlibPrelude.ts` simplifies the enriched sources once per process, and the Rewriter emits each Essence-implemented
+Every Namespace here is part native and part Essence — three of every five declared Method entries are written in Essence — and emitted user code can not tell the two apart. `packages/compiler/src/rewriter/stdlibPrelude.ts` simplifies the enriched sources once per process, and the Rewriter emits each Essence-implemented